webgeodatavore/awesome-projections/README.md

 ## English

-* Looking for input, maybe look at creating something like [a Zotero group](https://www.zotero.org/support/groups) about projections to avoid adding to much content targeting specialists, researchers in this repo.
+* Looking for input.
+Maybe look at creating something like [a Zotero group](https://www.zotero.org/support/groups) about projections to avoid adding to much content targeting specialists, researchers in this repo.

+Notes: you can find a lot of contents on the [ICA (International Cartographic Association) Commission on Map Projections site](http://ica-proj.kartografija.hr/home.en.html).
+See if duplication required.

 ## French